Market

 (iii) The Company has not traded or invested in Crypto Currency or Virtual Currency during the financial year.

-(iv) The Company has not advanced or loaned or invested funds to any person(s) or entity(ies), including
+(iv) The Company have not advanced or loaned or invested funds to any person(s) or entity(ies), including

 (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by